Fran6is/Math-OpenGL-InverseKinematics/README.md

-# Inverse kinematics implementation with OpenGL and C++
+# Rough / first implementation of inverse kinematics using OpenGL ( for drawing IK chain ) and C++

 <hr>